 We will now learn more about different integration testing approaches.

 Top-down integration testing is an incremental approach to the construction of software architecture.

 Modules are integrated by moving downward through the control hierarchy, beginning with the main control module.
 Modules subordinate to the main control module are incorporated into the structure in either a depth-first or breadth-first manner.

-Depth first integration integrates all components on a primary control path of the program structures.
+Depth-first integration integrates all components on a primary control path of the program structures.

-2. Bottom-up integration
+2. Bottom-up Approach